cycneuramus/ansible-hybrid-cloud/.github/README.md

 ## CAUTION

-This is a personalized setup, not a cookie-cutter role, so any use outside of the intended environment requires the appropriate adjustments.
+This is a personalized setup, not a cookie-cutter playbook, so any use outside of the intended environment requires the appropriate adjustments to roles and variables.